Standard Functions

 Name Description

-STR_SPLIT(string, separator) Splits the given string into an array, given a separator.
+STR_SPLIT Splits the given string into an array, given a separator

-STR_TRIM(string) Returns the given string with all leading and trailing space removed.
+STR_TRIM Returns the given string with all leading and trailing spaces removed

 Trigonometric Functions